myzie/burrow/README.md

 ## Custom Development and Consulting

-The author of Burrow (@myzie) is available for contract work.
+The author of Burrow [@myzie](https://github.com/myzie) is available for contract work and consulting.
 Feel free to reach out on Github or Linkedin for help with anything related to Go, AWS, Terraform, cloud security, or SaaS development.
-See my [profile](https://github.com/myzie) for my Linkedin link.
+See my [profile](https://github.com/myzie) for my Linkedin.

 ## Contributing